doychi/doychi.github.io/_posts/2015-05-31-debian-dotfiles.md

 remembered seeing something about managing dot files so I went exploring.

 After doing some reading I decided to use [dots][dots].
-This entry covers how to abt all my dots files.
+This entry covers how to set up all my dots files.

 ## References
 [dots]: https://github.com/EvanPurkhiser/dots "Dots"